-The Company elected to account for certain arrangements, including its Vancouver and Nevada offices, as short-term and low-value assets, and has thus not recognized a lease liability and corresponding right-of-use asset for these arrangements.
+The Company elected to account for certain arrangements, including its Vancouver and Nevada offices, as short-term and low-value assets, and has thus not recognized a right-of-use asset and corresponding lease liability for these arrangements.

 There was no consequential impact upon adoption for any period, and accordingly there has been no restatement of prior periods, nor any adjustment to the retained earnings.